WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

 We can also calculate marker genes per cluster and then look up whether we can link those marker genes to any known biology.

-Visualize the top 5 differentially-expressed genes on a dotplot.
+Visualize the top 5 differentially expressed genes on a dot plot.

 ![alt text](image-10.png)